GP1-21/2022-GP1-21/README.md

 2. Install 21_HunaKSA_App APK file located in Release section.
 3. Open the emulator on your laptop.
 4. Drag and drop 21_HunaKSA_App APK file on the emulator screen.

+Steps for Android phone :

+1. Go to code tab in 2022-GP1-21 respository.
+2. Install 21_HunaKSA_App APK file located in Release section.
+3. Download the APK file